Time: Kawarau Suspension Bridge to Peregrine Wines 1-2 hr, 5 km

 11 arched timber bridges protect archaeological evidence from the earliest days of Otago's mining heritage, including a collapsed mining tunnel and several large tailraces.
 Two steel truss bridges cross the deep chasm of Camp Creek – one passing through the upper branches of an old willow tree.

-The Peregrine Loop is not recommended for mountain bikes.
+The Peregrine Loop is for walking only.

 Time: Peregrine Wines car park to Gibbston Back Road 1 hr 20 min, 3.2km